cocos/cocos-docs/en/physics/physics.md

 ## Physics Worlds

-Each element in the physics world can be understood as a separate **rigid body**, which can be made physical in Cocos Creator 3.x by adding a [Collider collider component](physics-collider.md) or [RigidBody rigid body component](physics-rigidbody.md) to the game object.
+Each element in the physics world can be understood as a separate **rigid body**, which can be made physical in Cocos Creator 3.x by adding a [Collider](physics-collider.md) or [RigidBody](physics-rigidbody.md) to the game object.
 Gives physics elements their physical properties.
 The physics system will perform physics calculations for these elements, such as calculating whether the objects collide and what forces are applied to the objects.
 When the calculations are complete, the physics system will update the physics world to the scene world, simulating the physical behavior that is restored in the real world.

 Scene world and physical world: